Pastor: Catholicism

 In the United States and Canada, the term pastor is used by Catholics for what in other English-speaking countries is called a parish priest.
 The Latin term used in the Code of Canon Law is parochus.

 The parish priest is the proper clergyman in charge of the congregation of the parish entrusted to him.
 He exercises the pastoral care of the community entrusted to him under the authority of the diocesan bishop, whose ministry of Christ he is called to share, so that for this community he may carry out the offices of teaching, sanctifying and ruling with the cooperation of other priests or deacons and with the assistance of lay members of Christ's faithful, in accordance with the law.

+A former distinction between "removable" and "irremovable" pastors in Catholic parish appointments was withdrawn as a result of the Second Vatican Council's decision that diocesan bishops needed more effective means of ensuring that parishes were properly staffed for pastoral care.